cryptomarauder/contact/README.md

-# Welcome My Contact Page
+# WELCOME / BIENVENIDOS !

 For a while all you'll find here is just some basic contact information on how to reach me etc. As I grow fond of this platform I may move to develop the page a bit more.
 But in the mean time, here is the information you came to find.

-# Contact Details: Stephen Horner
+# INTRODUCTION

 Thank you for visiting my github page.
 If you are here then it is because you were led here to find my contact information.
 If so, then you're in the right place.